 John has a Bachelor of Engineering degree from Dartmouth College, Bachelor of Science degree in physics from Vassar College, and MBA from Harvard Business School.

-Head of Global Emerging Markets and Asia Pacific Equities, UBS Asset Management
+Head of Emerging Markets and Asia Pacific Equities, UBS Asset Management

 Geoffrey Wong is Head of Emerging Markets and Asia-Pacific Equities with overall responsibility for all Emerging Markets, Asian, Japanese and Australian equity teams, strategies and research.
 Geoffrey is also responsible for research, portfolio management and construction for Emerging Market Strategies.

 He chairs the Emerging Markets Equity Strategy Committee and is based in Singapore.